emrichmp/myFoodJournal-Frontend/dev_checklist.md

 Sign up/login to dos
-[X] - After user signs up or logs in, have it switch login to App component using the loggedIn state [] - have all components access the window.localStorage('user') to pull the correct data on GETs [X] - myGoals
+[X] - After user signs up or logs in, have it switch login to App component using the loggedIn state [X] - have all components access the window.localStorage('user') to pull the correct data on GETs [X] - myGoals
    [X] - myHistory
-   [] - myDiary
+   [X] - myDiary
 [] - Pass goal_id to goalfrom to patch the right goal [] - Goal needs to handle case of new goal